|Study Period:||2019- 2026|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Australia plastic packaging market was valued at USD 3454.57 million in 2019 and is expected to reach USD 4309.98 million by 2025, registering a CAGR of 3.8%, during the period of 2020-2025.
-Polyethylene Terephthalate (PETE or PET) is found commonly in most plastic packed products in the country.
-According to Macquarie University, Australians buy more than approximately 118,000 tons of plastic drink bottles a year, despite 250 stringent checks by Australian water utilities for tap water.
-Based on such projections, the existing packaging manufacturers are seen increasing their capacities to meet the scale of domestic demand.
+The Australia Plastic Packaging market was valued at USD 2,538.25 million in 2020, and it is expected to reach a value of USD 2,892.62 million by 2026, registering a CAGR of 2.14% over the forecast period( 2021 - 2026).
+Polyethylene terephthalate (PET) is found in most plastic-packed products in the country.
+For instance, as per Macquarie University, Australians buy more than approximately 118,000 metric tons of plastic drink bottles every year, despite 250 stringent checks by the Australian water utilities for tap water.
+Based on such facts, the existing packaging manufacturers are increasing their capacities to bridge the gap of domestic demand.

 Scope of the Report

-The Australia plastic packaging market is divided into three key segments.
-Rigid Packaging, Flexible Packaging, and Industrial Plastic Films.
-Rigid packaging considers products such as plastic bottles, trays, and containers, etc., made from PET, PP, PS, EPS, PVC, and PE.
-The flexible packaging segment considers all package films, pouches, bags, etc., other than the films and wraps that are used in industrial packaging applications.
+The market is divided into three key segments, rigid packaging, flexible packaging, and industrial plastic films.
+Rigid packaging considers products, such as plastic bottles and trays and containers made from PET, PP, PS, EPS, PVC, and PE.
+The flexible packaging segment considers all package films, pouches, bags, etc., other than the films and wraps used in industrial packaging applications.

 Key Market Trends

 - The major force driving the growth of the plastic packaging market in Australia is the demand for single-serve and portable food packs due to lifestyle changes.
 Also, an increase in cross-border e-commerce, investments in improved logistics, and bilateral trade agreements are framing Australia as a prominent country in food exports.